stupidmankind/BYpassDoc/docs/source/commands/ping.rst

 ----------

 **Hose Name**
-	Enter ip address or host name that you want to ping
+	Indicate ip address or host name that you want to ping.

 **Result**
 	Select the variable to receive the result.